mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The spacious bridge highlights the Royal Navy’s design doctrine.
 Fully nine bridge stations are available, allowing gunnery and engineering functions to occur within sight of the commander at all times.
-The captain’s chair sits alone, elevated in the centre of the bridge, giving a commanding view of operations.
+The captain’s chair sits alone, elevated in the center of the bridge, giving a commanding view of operations.

 The current conflict at Balleau, three parsecs distant from both Bruhkarr